-STEPHANIE WARMAN IS AN INDEPENDENT Chartered Psychologist based in Bristol and the South West.
-With more than eighteen years of experience working with adults, children and families, she takes on commissions to be an expert witness at educational tribunal hearings and produce legal reports concerning family proceedings and private law disputes.
+Stephanie Warman is an Independent Chartered Psychologist based in Bristol and the South West.
+With more than eighteen years of experience working with adults, children and families, she takes on commissions to be an expert witness at educational tribunal hearings and produces legal reports concerning family proceedings and private law disputes.

 Stephanie has set up group work to support students who have experienced separation and loss through divorce and/or bereavement.
-She has devised programmes to assist pupils’ transition to high school, supported 'children looked after' in case reviews and provided INSET training for teaching and support staff on many issues including behaviour management.
+She has devised programmes to assist pupils’ transitioning to high school, supported 'children looked after' in case reviews and provided INSET training for teaching and support staff on many issues, including behaviour management.
 Stephanie has been part of the Neighbourhood Early Years multi-disciplinary team, liaised with Behaviour Education Support multi-agency teams (BEST) and participated in the DFEE ‘Behaviour Improvement Project (BIP)’ audit in three primary schools.
 The BIP Audit assisted schools to self-review their behaviour policies and practices, then supported their responses to the outcome of their behaviour audit.

 Stephanie keeps up to date with current issues and is involved in a peer-support group who meet regularly to review practise.
 She has received training as an expert witness and regularly attends training courses, events and conferences to keep up-to-date with current psychological issues.